Order preserving maps on quantum measurements: The generalized Fisher information map

 Let us now turn to the lower bound.
 For a representative $\A \in [\A]$ and given $\rho>0$, by the Cauchy-Schwarz inequality, we have, for all $x$, This implies

 Equality in the Cauchy-Schwarz inequality above holds iff each effect is a multiple of the identity, i.e.~the measurement $\A$ is trivial. \end{proof}

 For $\rho=\id/d$, the inequality $\tr{\Fim(\A)} \leq d$ is the well-known Gill-Massar inequality \cite{GiMa00} for the $d$-dimensional Fisher information matrix.
 This was the original approach of \cite{Zhu15}.
 Let us also note that, in formula \eqref{eq:def-Zhu-rho}, one can have zero denominators if $\tr{\rho \A_x} = 0$.
 This can only occur if the positive semidefinite operators $\rho$ and $\A_x$ have orthogonal supports, in which case the numerator is also null.
 Hence, one can extend the framework by allowing non-invertible matrices $\rho$ simply by omitting terms with null denominators from the sum.
 For the sake of simplicity, we shall only consider invertible matrices $\rho$ in the current paper.
 We also note that using rank-one operator $\rho$ is useless for incompatibility detection.
 Namely, let us now consider a rank-one operator $\rho = \ketbra{\psi}{\psi}$, where $\psi \in \hi$ is a unit vector.
-The generalized Fisher information map reads in this case where $G_{\bar \psi}$ is the map from Eq.~\eqref{eq:G-psi}.
+The generalized Fisher information map reads in this case where $G_{\bar \psi}$ is the map from Eq.~\eqref{eq:G-psi} and the complex conjugation is taken in the canonical basis.
 In particular, such a map cannot detect incompatibility, so the generalized Fisher information map with pure $\rho$ is useless as an incompatibility criterion.

 We note that one can consider the ``truncated'' map

 where $\bar{\A}_x:=\A_x-\tr{\rho \A_x} \id$ is traceless with respect to $\rho$, i.e.~${\tr{\rho \bar{\A}_x}}=0$.
 It holds that

 where $\omega$ is the un-normalized maximally entangled density matrix $\omega = \ket \Omega \bra \Omega$ (or the identity supe-operator).
 Working with this version of the map can have the benefit that trivial measurements are mapped to the zero matrix.
 However, for the sake of simplicity, we shall focus in this work on the ``full'' version of Fisher information map from \eqref{eq:def-Zhu-rho} which is such that, for any trivial measurement $\T$, we have